davepinch/pinchy.cc/content/topics/people/m/matthew-perry/death/snippet-death-1.md

 ---
+title: "death of Matthew Perry (Wikipedia)"
-title: "On October 28, 2023, Perry was found unresponsive in a hot tub at his home in Los Angeles.
+✂️: "On October 28, 2023, Perry was found unresponsive in a hot tub at his home in Los Angeles.
 He was pronounced dead at 4:17 pm that day at the age of 54."
 citation: >-
   Wikipedia contributors.
 (2024, August 4).
 Matthew Perry.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved August 12, 2024, from https://en.wikipedia.org/w/index.php?title=Matthew_Perry&oldid=1238459184 death of: Matthew Perry snippet of: Matthew Perry (Wikipedia)
+Retrieved August 12, 2024, from https://en.wikipedia.org/w/index.php?title=Matthew_Perry&oldid=1238459184 death in: Los Angeles death of: Matthew Perry snippet of: Matthew Perry (Wikipedia)
 type: snippet